 By applying these same techniques to vacation I got a week off from cooking (and we even had extra family members on the trip so I was cooking for more people).

-I pre-made all of the dinners from the trip, planned easy lunches that didn’t really require prep, and we had leftovers or other no-prep foods for breakfast.
+We pre-made all of the dinners for the trip, planned easy lunches that didn’t really require prep, and we had leftovers or other no-prep foods for breakfast.

 I also did something I almost never do: